chitrarth236/Python-Object-Oriented-Programming/inheritance/README.md

         self.department = department
     ```

-  #### Calling the menthod using super():
+  #### Calling the method using super():

-   - Using super() from child class'es constructor and instance method, we can access parent class instance method, static method and class method.
+   - Using super(), from the child class's constructor and instance method, we can access the parent class instance method, static method and class method.
-   - similar to calling the constructor, using syntex:
+   - similar to calling the constructor, using syntax:
     ```python
      super().method_name()
     ```
+   -Using super() in the child class's class method, the parent's instance method and constructor are not accessible(only but parent's static and class methods are accessible).